emad-elsaid/emad-elsaid.github.io/Home Server.md

     + LVM has built-in raid
       + [Recovery process](https://serverfault.com/questions/959930/how-to-recover-from-drive-failure-on-lvm-software-raid-10-in-linux)
       + [LVM RAID command documentation](https://manpages.ubuntu.com/manpages/lunar/en/man7/lvmraid.7.html) - includes recovery process
-    + ZFS also can do both LVM and RAID job + it's a filesystem. doesn't need a filesystem over it like LVM does
+    + ZFS also can do both LVM and RAID and LUKS job + it's a filesystem. doesn't need a filesystem over it like LVM does
       + It's a bit technical to get it to work with Linux
 + Whole system failure
   + Off-site backup to cover for whole system failure